Buying or selling land in Manitoba?

-The Revolving Land Conservation Program (RLCP) works like this.
-DUC will:
+How the Revolving Land Conservation Program (RLCP) works

 • Purchase land at fair market value